kissjerryfan/kissjerryfan/README.md

 - 🌱 I’m currently learning how to attack website and how to make port scanning

-- 💞️ I’m looking to collaborate on some projects which about network attack and defence
+- 💞️ I’m looking to collaborate on some projects which are about network attack and defence

 - 📫 How to reach me ...
 You can reach me by sending an email to craker-fan@foxmail.com